John French, 1st Earl of Ypres: 1918

-French noted that Irish divisions could no longer be kept up to strength by voluntary recruitment, and in March 1918, when the Cabinet planned to extend conscription to Ireland, French claimed that "opinion was about evenly divided" on the issue, and thought it would remove "useless and idle youths—between 18 and ...
-25"—and would cause opposition but not "bloodshed".
-In the event the threat of Irish conscription provoked great opposition, even from the Catholic Church, and contributed to the growth in support for Sinn Féin.
+French noted that Irish divisions could no longer be kept up to strength by voluntary recruitment.
+In March 1918, when the Cabinet planned to extend conscription to Ireland, French claimed that "opinion was about evenly divided" on the issue, and thought it would cause opposition but not "bloodshed".
+In the event the threat of Irish conscription provoked great opposition and contributed to the growth in support for Sinn Féin.

-Lloyd George intended to replace the Lord Lieutenant—normally something of a figurehead position, with real power exercised by the Chief Secretary—with three "Justices": James Campbell, unionist Lord Chief Justice of Ireland, Midleton and French himself.
-The three men met on 30 April 1918 and jointly demanded immediate conscription and martial law in Ireland.
-When Lloyd George refused, Campbell declined any further involvement and Lloyd George also dropped Midleton when the latter demanded the right to "advise on policy".
+Lloyd George intended to replace the Lord Lieutenant—normally something of a figurehead position—with three "Justices": James Campbell, St John Brodrick, 9th Viscount Midleton and French himself.
+The three met on 30 April 1918 and jointly demanded immediate conscription and martial law in Ireland.
+When Lloyd George refused, Campbell declined any further involvement; Lloyd George also dropped Midleton when the latter demanded the right to "advise on policy".
 French eventually accepted appointment as sole Lord Lieutenant in May 1918 on condition it was as a "Military Viceroy at the Head of a Quasi-Military Government".
 French also arranged for Shaw, his chief of staff at Horse Guards, to replace Mahon as Commander-in-Chief, Ireland and that Irish Command should become a separate command, rather than under Home Forces.

 French also set up an Executive Council and a Military Council to which senior officers of the Royal Irish Constabulary (RIC) and Dublin Metropolitan Police (DMP) were sometimes invited.
 He also set up an Advisory Council, with the support of the King, Haldane and Carson, which he hoped might contain representatives of all strands of Irish opinion but in practice its members were all well-connected wealthy men.
 Sinn Féin were not involved despite Haldane's hopes and the proposal angered the existing administrators at Dublin Castle.
 The body provided useful advice on commercial and industrial questions, and advised that Home Rule could work as a federation of separate assemblies in Belfast and Dublin (also French's view), but ceased to meet regularly after April 1919.